 Finally, I show you guys my trick to juicy chicken breasts every time – resting the chicken!
 Don’t overcook those chicken breasts until they lose all moisture.
 Once they are done on the inside, take them off of the heat and let rest on a plate or cutting board for a few minutes.
 All of the juices inside marinate and voila, you have super juicy, super flavorful, and crazy easy chicken breasts!

-Use this recipe in for meal prep with some seasoned rice and roasted veggies - keeps so well in the fridge and tastes even better the next day!
-Also, y'all know I love a good Whole-30 - if you remove the brown sugar (I don't really miss it) this makes a delicious Whole30 protein option!
+Use this recipe for jerk chicken breasts in your meal prep with some seasoned rice and roasted veggies – it keeps so well in the fridge and tastes even better the next day!
+Also, y’all know I love a good Whole-30 – if you remove the brown sugar (I don’t really miss it) this makes a delicious Whole30 protein option!

-4. Add a bit of olive oil 0r non-stick spray to the hot skillet.
+- Add a bit of olive oil or non-stick spray to the hot skillet.
 Place marinated chicken on the skillet and cook for about 4-5 minutes on each side, flipping once.